Follow virtual machine encryption best practices to avoid problems later, for example, when you generate a vm-support bundle.

 Key Lifecycle Management Best Practices

-- You are responsible for having policies in place that guarantee KMS availability.
+- You are responsible for having policies in place that guarantee key server availability.

-If the KMS is not available, virtual machine operations that require that vCenter Server request the key from the KMS are not possible.
+If the key server is not available, virtual machine operations that require that vCenter Server request the key from the key server are not possible.
 That means running virtual machines continue to run, and you can power on, power off, and reconfigure those virtual machines.
 However, you cannot relocate the virtual machine to a host that does not have the key information.

 - You are responsible for keeping track of keys and for performing remediation if keys for existing virtual machines are not in the Active state.